-As Karl Marx Turns 200, Visitors Pay Respect — And A Fee — At Disputed Tomb Site
+As Karl Marx Turns 200, Visitors Pay Respect — And A Fee — At Tomb Site

 On Saturday afternoon, Nushi Nazemi marked the 200th anniversary of Karl Marx's birth by laying a wreath at his London tomb.